RT-11: Software

-RT-11 was distributed with utilities for performimg many actions.
+RT-11 was distributed with utilities for performing many actions.
 The utilities DIR, DUP, PIP and FORMAT were for managing disk volumes.
 TECO, EDIT, and the visual editors KED (for the DEC VT100) and K52 (for the DEC VT52) were used to create and edit source and data files.
 MACRO, LINK, and LIBR were for building executables.
 ODT, VDT and the SD device were used to debug programs.
 DEC's version of Runoff was for producing documents.
 Finally, VTCOM was used to connect with and use (or transfer files to and from) another computer system over the phone via a modem.

 The system was complete enough to handle many modern personal computing tasks.
 Productivity software such as LEX-11, a word processing package, and a spreadsheet from Saturn Software, used under other PDP-11 operating systems, also ran on RT-11.
 Large amounts of free, user-contributed software for RT-11 were available from the Digital Equipment Computer Users Society (DECUS) including an implementation of C. Although the tools to develop and debug assembly-language programs were provided, other languages including C, Fortran, Pascal, and several versions of BASIC were available from DEC as "layered products" at extra cost.
 Versions of these and other programming languages were also available from other, third-party, sources.
 It is even possible to network RT-11 machines using DECNET, the Internet and protocols developed by other, third-party sources.